There had to be a way to get out of this forest.

 Ragna drew her saber.
 She slashed against the air, and in the middle of her movement, the blade lost its momentum and stopped.
 Yet there was no resistance and no weight that forced her to halt.
 In front of them was a barrier that seemed to have a substance and at the same time not.
 It resembled a video game when one of these invisible walls blocked the progress of the player.

 “So, what now?”
 Ragna concealed her weapon back in its scabbard.

 “I think, it’s best if we return to the temple”, said Altera.
 “I wouldn’t be surprised if there is a connection.
 Plus.”
 She pointed at the red light that glimmered in the distance.
 “It’s the only thing we can make out in the darkness”

 All three pulled out their phones and activated the searchlight function of their devices.
 The faint light allowed them to keep track of each other and discern which path was open and which had a tree hiding in the shadows.
-The last problem they needed was a concussion because they ran their heads into the bark of a tree.
+The last problem they needed was a concussion from smacking their heads into the trunk of a tree.

 Within the sea of darkness that was the nether regions of the Rising Forest, the neon illumination of the temple served as a lighthouse.
 The trees reached hundreds of meters into the sky, blocking out even the slightest specs of light.

 Perhaps it was the doing of this creature?
 Whatever that being was, it was beyond human.
 She had heard that ancient Aes was brimming with beings so powerful that all seven captains together would pale in comparison.